Update: A commenter says he was told by an agent that they will no longer do this process.

 And that’s where Plan B comes in handy.
 It works as long as there is United saver coach award availability.
-I find that I have the best luck booking a Plan B using this web support callback link.
-Ex-Continental agents staff that line and some are still familiar with this procedure that survived the merger.

 Unfortunately Plan B is just the internet name for this type of ticket, there’s no easy way to describe what you want to an agent.
 You need to tell the agent that you found United coach saver award availability but would like to purchase and be issued a business class saver award, be seated in coach, and waitlisted for a business class seat.
 I often tell the agent that I have done this in the past over the phone and was wondering if they know how to set it up.

 At this point most agents will think you’re nuts and say that no such thing exists.